nihed/magnetism/dumbhippo/trunk/hungry/readme.txt

 the "destructive" package has tests that create and delete stuff.

+For load testing we probably want a new "load" package; HttpUnit is useful, but most of the tests assume the database doesn't change out from under them, so we can't just use our normal tests for load testing.

+Tests for a particular relative url are named after it, e.g.
+/home = Home.java

+Tests that load an url with various parameters are named like HomeAll.java (loads Home for each user)

+To test a page both readonly and destructively, subclassing the test in the destructive package is one convention.

+The tests in each package are partially ordered, using the @OrderAfter annotation.
+The tests in the destructive package build on each other, adding more users and then doing stuff with them.

 The tests use HttpUnit and a convenience library on top of it called jWebUnit.